MicrosoftDocs/azure-devops-docs/docs/pipelines/test/flaky-test-management.md

 > [!div class="mx-imgBorder"]
 > ![Flaky Reporting](media/flaky-test-management/flaky_reporting.png)

-## Resolution

-### Manual mark and unmark test as flaky
+## Tests marked as flaky

 You can mark or unmark a test as flaky based on analysis or context, by choosing **Flaky** (or **UnFlaky**, depending on whether the test is already marked as flaky.)

 > [!div class="mx-imgBorder"]
 > ![Mark flaky Test](media/flaky-test-management/mark-flaky-1.png)

 When a test is marked flaky or unflaky in a pipeline, no changes are made in the current pipeline.
-Only on future executions of that test will the changed flaky setting be evaluated.
+Only on future executions of that test is the changed flaky setting evaluated.
-Tests marked as flaky have the *Marked flaky* tag in the UI.
+Tests marked as flaky have the *Marked flaky* tag in the user interface.

 > [!div class="mx-imgBorder"]
 > ![Confirm flaky Test](media/flaky-test-management/markflaky.png)